dxx-rebirth/dxx-rebirth/d1x-rebirth/README.txt

 3. Multiplayer:
 ===============

-   DXX-Rebirth supports Multiplayer over UDP/IP.
-   Using UDP/IP works over LAN and Internet.
+   DXX-Rebirth supports Multiplayer over UDP/IP.Using UDP/IP works over LAN and Internet.
    By default, each game communicates over UDP-Port 42424.
 This can be changed via the menus, command-line argument or .ini files.
-To successfully host a game online, make sure UDP-Port 42424 (or whatever port you specified) is opened on your Router/Firewall.
-Clients do not need to open any ports to join a game.
+   Please be aware that if you host a game and players want to join your game online via direct IP connection, your specified game port should be forwarded on your router.
+   If you host your game on the Online Tracker and other players join via this method, port forwarding should not be necessary.
+   If you only want to join a game, or host a game on LAN (not online), port forwarding should not be necessary.
+If you do experience problems, please check your NAT settings and/or Firewall.

 4. Legal stuff: